State of Montana

 Birding Montana

 If you had to pick one word to describe the birding habitat of Montana it would likely be diverse.
 From the near-rain forest conditions of the northwest to the arid plains of the east to the alpine tundra of the south, Montana has birding opportunities in abundance.
-It is the fourth largest state, over 147,000 square miles in area, containing part of the Rocky Mountains and Great Plains, the Yellowstone and Missouri Rivers, Glacier National Park and the northern edge of Yellowstone National Park.
+It contains the Glacier National Park and the northern edge of Yellowstone National Park.
 You might hear the call of Chestnut-Backed Chickadees at elevations of just above 1800 feet near the Kootenai River, or watch Black Rosy Finches feeding at the edge of a receding snow field at almost 11,000 feet on the Beartooth Highway in July.
 A birder who is willing to spend a few weeks travelling the state in early summer could tally a list of 200 species or more.

 Montana has some unique opportunities for birding, such as the Bridger Mountains near Bozeman.
 In October it is the site of the highest concentration of migrating Golden Eagles in the lower 48 states.
-From the top of the mountains above Bridger Bowl Ski Area, you can watch the eagles migrate (almost 2000 per season in some years); as well as over a dozen other raptor species.
-Hawkwatch International has had two observers at the observation point for the last several seasons, taking a census of the migrating eagles and other raptors, and they will gladly point out birds to any visitors who have the fitness and stamina to make the climb.
+From the top of the mountains above Bridger Bowl Ski Area, you can watch the eagles migrate (almost 2,000 per season in some years); as well as over a dozen other raptor species.
 On the way up and down you might see Rock Wrens, Green-tailed Towhees, Blue Grouse and Gray Crowned Rosy Finches.
-If you can handle the two-hour walk and 8600-ft (2646 meter) elevation, it is well worth the effort.
+Great rewards if you can handle the two-hour walk and 8,600-ft (2,646 meter) elevation.

 A sudden change in habitat and elevation, such as from Ninepipe to the Bison Range and Mission Mountains, is typical of many of the best birding areas of Montana, especially in the western half of the state.
 There are several small and isolated mountain ranges rising up out of the prairie, and wide river valleys separating steep mountain ranges, such as the Centennial Valley – the location of Red Rock Lakes NWR.
 At this refuge Swainson’s Hawks nest within 20 yards of the road, fledgling Bald Eagles test their wings over the water, flocks of American White Pelicans soar with a grace and poise like no other bird, and Trumpeter Swans share the waters with Long-billed Curlews, Cinnamon Teal and Clark’s Grebes, to name only a few.
 Spectacular birding surrounds the refuge for miles on all sides.

 When birding Montana there is one book you should always carry in addition to your field guide: Terry McEneaney’s Birding Montana.
 It is an essential and comprehensive companion for anyone birding in the state.
 Besides the thorough information on bird species, birding areas and tips on the unique characteristics of each area, McEneaney gives sound advice about travel, equipment, hazards and precautions, the kind of advice that often makes the difference between a bad trip and a great one.
 It covers 45 major birding areas in the state, with excellent maps and directions.
-Buy this book.
-It is as complete and accurate as they come.
+This book is both comprehensive and accurate.

 Contributors